RFQ Flow

 Example 2: User Sells Puts

-User wants to sell 5 ETH-USD 200 premium each (user takes short, receives premium).
-Before the trade, the user has no position and 50,000 USDC.
+User wants to sell 5 ETH-USDC $3000 puts at $200 premium each (user takes short).
+Before the trade, the user has no position and $5,000 USDC deposited; the MMM has no position and $50,000 USDC deposited.

 After the trade (takerIsBuying = false, fillAmount = 5):